Debugging and testing

 in that dictionary, look for external messages without a recipient.
 In various TON Blockchain explorers, such transactions will be marked as external-out

-with destination specified as -
+with the destination specified as -

 or empty